 Do all businesses need to file tax returns?

-Yes, all businesses need to file tax returns, even those that aren’t trading or making any profit yet.
+Yes, all businesses need to file tax returns, even those that aren’t trading or making a profit yet.

-We have seen many clients get caught out because they have not filed tax returns because they have not made a profit.
+We have seen many clients get caught out for not filing tax returns because they have not made a profit.
 This means they owed money to Revenue in interest and fines even though the business wasn’t making any money.